MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-commandline.md

 ## Examples

-1. Run setup in unattended mode with no prompts or user interaction, including everything.
+1. Run setup in unattended mode with no prompts or user interaction, to install everything.
 R Server is implicit.
 It does not have a parameter to explicitly include or exclude it.
 Arguments exist for Python and the pre-trained models.

    `serversetup.exe /quiet /python /models`